tldr-group/dino-saw/README.md

 ```

 #### 2.
-To get the models, run `download_chkpoints.sh`, or download from the [zenodo](https://huggingface.co/rmdocherty/dino-saw) and place in `models/checkpoints/trained`:
+To get the models, run `download_chkpoints.sh`, or download from [hugging face](https://huggingface.co/rmdocherty/dino-saw) and place in `models/checkpoints/trained`:
 ```bash
 chmod +x download_chkpoints.sh
 ./download_chkpoints.sh
 ```

 #### 3.
-To get the data needed to run all the figures, you need to download and unzip the data from the zenodo to `notebooks/paper_figures/data`.
+To get the data needed to run all the figures, you need to download and unzip the data from the [zenodo](https://zenodo.org/records/21627644) to `notebooks/paper_figures/data`.
 ```bash
 curl -L -o data.zip "https://zenodo.org/records/21627644/files/data.zip?download=1"
 unzip -q data.zip -d notebooks/paper_figures_pdf/data